-Create a sustainable settlement which provides housing for the whole population, where people will want to live, of which they can feel proud, where the needs of growing families and an ageing population are considered
+Create a sustainable settlement which provides provides a mix of house types and sizes to meet the needs of the wider community.
+This will be a space where people will want to live, of which they can feel proud, where the needs of growing families and an ageing population are considered.

-Create a landscape-led development, where a comprehensive Green Infrastructure strategy underpins a multifunctional open space which caters for the environment, Biodiversity Net Gain, recreational facilities and sustainable transport infrastructure.
+Create a landscape-led development, where a comprehensive Green Infrastructure strategy underpins a multifunctional open space which caters for the environment, Biodiversity Net Gain, recreational facilities and sustainable transport infrastructure, whilst providing a setting for heritage assets.